 Parties making claims against us may obtain injunctive or other equitable relief, which could effectively block our ability to further develop and commercialize one or more of our product candidates.
 Defense of these claims, regardless of their merit, would involve substantial litigation expense and would be a substantial diversion of employee resources from our business.
 In the event of a successful infringement or other intellectual property claim against us, we may have to pay substantial damages, including treble damages and attorneys' fees for willful infringement, obtain one or more licenses from third parties, pay royalties or redesign our affected products, which may be impossible or require substantial time and monetary expenditure.
-We cannot predict whether any such license would be available at all or whether it would be available on commercialization of our product candidates, and we have done so from time to time.
+We cannot predict whether any such license would be available at all or whether it would be available on commercially reasonable terms.
+Furthermore, even in the absence of litigation, we may need to obtain licenses from third parties to advance our research or allow commercialization of our product candidates, and we have done so from time to time.
 We may fail to obtain any of these licenses at a reasonable cost or on reasonable terms, if at all.
 In that event, we would be unable to further develop and commercialize one or more of our product candidates, which could harm our business significantly.
 We cannot provide any assurances that third-party patents do not exist which might be enforced against our products or product candidates, resulting in either an injunction prohibiting our sales, or, with respect to our sales, an obligation on our part to pay royalties and/or other forms of compensation to third parties.